noncomputable/hierarchical-graph-net/README.md

 # Hierarchical Graph Autoencoders

 This repository contains an implementation of a hierarchical graph autoencoder for molecular representation learning in PyTorch and DGL.
-I have written full tutorial and explanation on the architecture and design decisions which can be found here: [https://noncomputable.github.io/molecules](https://noncomputable.github.io/molecules)
+I have written a detailed tutorial and explanation on the architecture and design decisions which can be found here: [https://noncomputable.github.io/molecules](https://noncomputable.github.io/molecules)

 The model and preprocessing pipeline are quite complex and many aspects of the implementation are non-obvious, so I have annotated the code with detailed explanations for various modeling and implementation decisions.
 The high-level structure is as follows:
 * **core** - Contains all models, scripts, and utilities